MunGell/awesome-for-beginners/CONTRIBUTING.md

   - Repository called "bicycle-wheels-php" has label `easy`.
 This PR must be confirmed with the maintainer of "bicycle-wheels-php".
 The issue link where the maintainer confirms that label `easy` is used in the repository for beginner-friendly tasks has to be provided in the PR description.
 - Maintainer confirmation is also required in case repository has more than one beginner-friendly-like label (e.g. `low-hanging-fruit` and `up-for-grabs`).
 - The contributed repository must be maintained, have an active community to be able to help newcomers and have issues with an appropriate label.
-- Links must be pointing directly to the repository, no tracking links allowed.
+- Links must be pointing directly to the repository, no tracking links are allowed.
 This list is not for advertising purposes.

 Thank you for your suggestions!